 Activities: These vary according to water levels but include morning and late afternoon/evening game drives, mokoro and motor boat rides.
 Guided bird watching walks – Kanana has a seasonal heronry - and bush walks are offered.
 Guests can also try their hand at fly or spin fishing.

 Facilities: The main area is set on a raised deck around a large fig tree and features the lounge, bar and dining areas.
 There are reference books and an internet desk in the lounge, and a hot drink station.
 Steps down from the main area lead to the camp fire and jetty.
 There is a small swimming pool.
 There is a scope for guest use, excellent for star gazing and bird watching.
+Guests staying 3 nights or more can pre-book a night at the Kanana star bed (subject to availability).

 Dining: Meals are taken communally around the long dining table.
 They are served as buffets.